samuelhulla/hulla.dev/src/content/docs/api/advanced/interceptors.md

     // which could be unrelated to type typeof ctx.result

     // You'd need to write type narrowers for every route i.e.
-    // const isCtxRoute<Routes, BaseContext, CustomContext, Method>(ctx: ...): ctx is ... (narrow result type)
+    // isCtxRoute<Routes, BaseContext, CustomContext, Method>(ctx: ...): ctx is ...
-    // this is fairly advanced typescript with multiple generics and if you have a router with 10+ routes
+    // (narrow result type) this is fairly advanced typescript with multiple generics and
-    // this gets annoying real quick as you need to narrow it PER ROUTE STRING for exact returns!
+    // if you have a router with 10+ routes this gets annoying real quick
+    // as you would need to narrow it PER ROUTE STRING for exact returns!
   }
 }
 ```